 Interiors Inspiration: Twin Bedrooms

-Once the preserve of chintzy Sixties homes and seafront hotels, twin bedrooms are back in a big way for 2020.
+Once the preserve of chintzy Sixties homes and seafront hotels, twin bedrooms are back in a big way for 2021.
 A perfect solution for a design-led guest room, children’s bedroom or playroom, it’s also the ideal place to flex your creative skills.
 There’s the scope to be more playful with sea themes, cosy alpine chalet-chic or perhaps you’ve been dying to try all-over kitschy vintage florals?
 Nothing is off-limits.
-Take a cue from these twelve beautiful examples.
+Take a cue from these 12 beautiful examples.

 Design Tips For Twin Bedrooms With Gil Schafer

 Learn how to perfectly co-ordinate your own twin bedroom with masterful New York-based architect and interior designer, Gil Schafer.